-Single On Valentine’s Day?
-Some Ways To Still Celebrate
+Single On Valentine's Day?
+Some Self-Care Tips To Celebrate

 Although Valentine’s Day is known as a romantic holiday for couples, it doesn’t have to be a sad day for singles.
-It can be understandable for single people to feel lonely and left out on February 14th.
-However, millions of people are single on Valentine’s Day, and it can still be possible to have a fun and fulfilling day, even if you’re alone.
+It is understandable for single people to feel lonely and left out on February 14th.
+However, many people are single on Valentine’s Day, and it is possible to have a fun and fulfilling day, even if you’re alone.
+Read on to learn how you can be single on Valentine’s Day and still enjoy the holiday.

 Getty/AnnaStills